 - Two print reserve items and MAY be taken out of the library OR

 - Two individual bone bags and MUST stay in the library OR

 - One full skeleton or model and MUST stay in the library

 Print materials checked out within two hours of closing may be kept overnight but will be due within one hour of the Library opening the next day.
 Reserve items must be turned in at the Public Services Desk and should not be placed in the bookdrop.

 For instructors looking to put items on reserve for their course:

 Instructors may place required and recommended texts that the library already owns on print reserve at the library for two-hour checkout by filling out this form.

 Instructors may request that personal or departmental copies be placed on print reserve for a specific course for a semester.
 For these requests, please contact Danielle Shearer.

 If the library does not own a desired title, you may recommend it for purchase.

-At the end of the Summer 2016 term, the Health Sciences Library (HSL) will discontinue its eReserves service of linking or scanning and posting readings to Carmen on behalf of instructors.
-After a critical examination of impact and resources by a University Libraries’ Task Force, the recommendation to discontinue this service was accepted by the Vice Provost and Director of University Libraries and his senior leadership team and the HSL will follow this recommendation.
+At the end of the Summer 2016 term, the Health Sciences Library (HSL) discontinued its eReserves service of linking or scanning and posting readings to Carmen on behalf of instructors.
+After a critical examination of impact and resources by a University Libraries’ Task Force, the recommendation to discontinue this service was accepted by the Vice Provost and Director of University Libraries and his senior leadership team.
+HSL followed this recommendation.